How A Small English Town Spurred The Group That's Reshaping Global Climate Protests

 Still, he's cheering them on.
 "I get what they are doing a hundred percent," he says.

 He points to his 2-year-old daughter squirming in her stroller.
-"I'm 50, I'm not getting another 50" years, he says.
-"But my daughter's two.
-"The planet is changing, and we're scared."
+"I'm 50.
+I'm not getting another 50" years, he says.
+"But my daughter's 2. he planet is changing, and we're scared."

 NPR London producer Sophie Eastaugh contributed reporting in Stroud.